argosatcore/Deb_Dots/README.md

  All the design decisions taken have the purpose to both manage and make explicit what probably remains as the most common way of interacting with computers, and, simultaneously, one of its less examined aspects: the layout of the computing space.

  Although I use these dot files on Debian, I try to keep them as distribution agnostic as possible.
-I have deployed them succesfully on [Arch Linux](https://archlinux.org/) (don't take this as an endorsement) and on [Void Linux](https://voidlinux.org/) (you can take this as an endorsement).<sup>3</sup>
+I have deployed them success fully on [Arch Linux](https://archlinux.org/) (don't take this as an endorsement) and on [Void Linux](https://voidlinux.org/) (you can take this as an endorsement).<sup>3</sup>

    \_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_

-2. If you are aware of the risks and responsabilities that using Debian's unstable branch entail and still wish to go down the Sid route, make sure to replace your apt sources with the following lines:
+2. If you are aware of the risks and responsibilities that using Debian's unstable branch entail and still wish to go down the Sid route, make sure to replace your apt sources with the following lines:

        deb http://deb.debian.org/debian unstable main contrib non-free
        deb-src http://deb.debian.org/debian unstable main contrib non-free